France Crypto Tax for a Minor 2026: The Child's Account, the Foyer Fiscal, and Who Files

 - Reconcile the minor's reported activity against DAC8 data (the account is reported under the minor as holder).

 Wag3s Folio computes the minor's 150 VH bis portfolio independently and aggregates it into the foyer's 2086, applies the €305 test on the foyer's combined disposals, and lists every foreign account — including the minor's, flagged with the minor as the actual holder for the 3916-bis — reconciled against DAC8-reported activity.
-See the Folio product page.
+The separate-imposition election and the emancipated-minor case turn on facts specific to the child; Folio produces the figures to support a qualified French expert-comptable on them, rather than deciding them.

 Further reading